hanjunlee21/SeroHet/README.md

 ```

 ## Input
 SeroHet requires a matrix of seroprotein concentrations.
 The nomenclature and the unit for should follow that of the [library](https://hanjun.group/wp-content/uploads/2021/05/SeroHet.v.1.0.txt).
+Data from individuals without cancer should be labeled as "Healthy Control".

 SeroHet requires three input files:
 * a single tab-delimited .txt file containing the concentrations of each seroprotein (#seroproteins-by-#samples)